-With each injury the neo-cortex in Robert’s brain does it’s job to process as much of this neurological information as possible.
-The overwhelming information surging through his brain and nervous system overwhelms the part of the brain (neo-cortex) that processes the normal incoming stimulus that an NFL Quarterback processes during a game.
-The limbic system take over and stores this overwhelming information.
-Its job it to make sure that Robert is safe, stays alive, and suffers no further injuries.
-In a sense his brain goes on full alert and doesn’t calm down until this overload is addressed and processed.
+With each injury, the neocortex in Robert’s brain does it’s job to process as much of this neurological information as possible.
+The overwhelming information surging through his brain and nervous system overwhelms the part of the brain (neo-cortex) that processes the normal incoming stimulus that an NFL quarterback processes during a game.
+The limbic system takes over and stores this overwhelming information.
+Its job is to make sure that Robert is safe, stays alive, and suffers no further injuries.
+In a sense, his brain goes on full alert and doesn’t calm down until this overload is addressed and processed.’

-Experiencing multiple injures creates a layering of stored information in Roberts limbic system.
-All of the anger, frustration, despair, fear, anxiety, confusion, loss and other intense emotion, imagery related to the injury, and sensation are held in the limbic system.
+Experiencing multiple injuries creates a layering of stored information in Robert’s limbic system.
+All of the anger, frustration, despair, fear, anxiety, confusion, loss, and other intense emotions, imagery related to the injury, and sensations are held in the limbic system.

-When Robert goes out to play Monday night his limbic system can spring into action and unconsciously attempt to keep him safe and free from suffering a fourth knee injury.
-This sets his body up to favor his injured knee, put more weight, torque, and force on his other knee.
+When Robert goes out to play Monday night, his limbic system can spring into action and unconsciously attempt to keep him safe and free from suffering a fourth knee injury.
+This sets his body up to favor his injured knee and puts more weight, torque, and force on his other knee.
 He might play cautiously or hesitate.

 “The New Way Back’ from Sports Related Injuries

-In Roberts case I hope that my experiences in working with injured athletes proves wrong.
+In Roberts case, I hope that my experiences working with injured athletes prove wrong.
 He is an electrifying player and has done so much to help the Redskins, the NFL, and the game of football.
-More than that he is an intelligent, thoughtful, and humble young man.
+More than that, he is an intelligent, thoughtful, and humble young man.
 He honors and respects the game.

 I would like to see him in the league for a long time.